touktw/touktw.github.io/about/index.markdown

 -----

 Developer of <a href="http://soundl.ly" target="_blank">soundl.ly</a>.

-Develop Soundl.ly SDK now, and experienced about feature phone and network library.
+* Develop Soundl.ly SDK
+* Experienced about feature phone and network library.